Who is this overman, you ask?

 Enforce within the self-command

-That turns your life to ecstasy.
+That guides your life toward ecstasy.

 (cf. The Joyful Learning, §143; Thus Spoke Zarathustra, Prologue)